 • Use the Keywords Everywhere and MozBar extensions again to see the search data, and find keywords with relevant search intent

-• Make a list of 5 to 10 keywords you want to target
+• Make a list of keywords you want to target (five to 10 keywords is a good place to start)

 • Type one into the Google search bar and look at the autocomplete long-tail keywords